draney98/express-ejs-tailwind-ts-template/README.md

-## Express + EJS + Tailwind + TypeScript Starter (Render-ready)
+## Growth Gauge

-A minimal starter template using Express, EJS, Tailwind CSS, and TypeScript.
+A minimal app using Express, EJS, Tailwind CSS, and TypeScript.
 Preconfigured for easy deployment on Render.

 ### Use this template